PacificBiosciences/pbmm2/README.md

   -z   Z-drop score. [-1]
   -Z   Z-drop inversion score. [-1]
-  -r   Bandwidth used in chaining and DP-based alignment. [-1]
+  -r   Bandwidth used in chaining and DP-based alignment. [-1] -g   Stop chain enlongation if there are no minimizers in N bp. [-1]
 ```

 For the piece-wise linear gap penalties, use the following overrides, whereas